 14 You make us a by-word among the heathen, a shaking of the head among the people.

-15 My confusion is continually before me and the shame of my face has covered me,
+15 My disgrace is continually before me and the shame of my face has covered me,

 16 Because of the voice of him who reproaches and blasphemes, because of the enemy and avenger.